jhamlet/curriculum-vitae/README.md

 #### [LogicHub, Mountain View, CA](https://logichub.com)

-Developing the core UI application to enable Security Engineers to automate, and replicate, their expertise.
+Developing the UI of the LogicHub SPA used by Security Experts to automate, and replicate, their expertise using graph-based tools; along with features commonly found in desktop applications such as drag and drop, keyboard shortcuts, undo/redo, etc...

+Mentoring the team in best practices, application architecture, functional programming, and reactive extensions (RxJs).

 ### Principal UI Engineer, Web *Aug 2016 to June 2017*